 - 1 large yellow onion

-- 1/2 tsp fresh black pepper (plus more to taste)
+- ½ teaspoon fresh black pepper - plus more to taste

 For the Biscuit Crumble

-- Preheat oven according to package instructions and line a large baking sheet with parchment paper.
-Pop open tube of biscuits and break apart each biscuit into small balls- each approximately the size of a ping-pong ball.
+- Preheat the oven according to package instructions and line a large baking sheet with parchment paper.
+Pop open the tube of biscuits and break apart each biscuit into small balls- about the size of a ping-pong ball.

 - Bake the crumbles for approximately 10 minutes, or until lightly golden and fully cooked (cooking times will vary).